proxmox/ceph/ceph/doc/rados/troubleshooting/troubleshooting-osd.rst

 Filesystem Issues
 -----------------

 Currently, we recommend deploying clusters with XFS.

-The btrfs filesystem has many attractive features, but bugs in the filesystem may lead to performance issues.
+We recommend against using btrfs or ext4.
+The btrfs filesystem has many attractive features, but bugs in the filesystem may lead to performance issues and suprious ENOSPC errors.
 We do not recommend ext4 because xattr size limitations break our support for long object names (needed for RGW).

 For more information, see `Filesystem Recommendations`_.